youcune/yo_client/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## Yo the author

-[Yo YOUCUNE](http://justyo.co/YOUCUNE), author of YoClient, if you ...

-* like YoClient
-* dislike YoClient
-* have any ideas about YoClient

-Thanks.